 Writing your Risk Assessment

 We provide you with a basic template to help you assess the risk of the hazards your events pose.
-If you would like help writing your risk assessment drop an email to the Activities Team.

 All events must be covered by a risk assessment unless your event falls under one of the following: